 It took another four hours of hard walking to reach the valley from the hut, and the savage Japanese wilderness turned into pampering Japanese civilization in a blink.
 I ate my picturesque lunch, washed the blood and the mud from my legs in the picturesque onsen, then I sat outside for a long time, watched a troop of monkeys roll out of the forest, and thought about the mountains of the mind.

 “There are bears,” the highway patrolman said when I asked him why I couldn’t walk on the road.
 I may have walked off Hakusan but I walked into a dead end: the only road leading out of the valley was the White Road, which allowed no pedestrians.
 I was reduced to asking the highway patrol to drive me across.
 I sat in the back, ashamed and numb, our Toyota the only traffic, and left Ishikawa Prefecture for the second time as we crossed the freezing pass into Gifu.
 The White Road was perhaps the most beautiful mountain road I had ever seen, but its beauty was perfect and empty, and it left a gap of 25 kilometers in my footsteps across Honshu.

 This was the fifth of seven days when I didn’t walk every step of the way.
-The Hakusan Shirakawa-go White Road, where I ended up after my harrowing traverse of Hakusan, is a toll road that doesn’t allow pedestrian traffic.
-Lacking food and equipment, there was no way I could traverse the mountain again to look for another route into Gifu Prefecture, where I was headed.
-After the road was closed for the night, I was driven across it by the highway patrol, and picked up my journey on the Gifu side of the pass.↩︎
+The Hakusan Shirakawa-go White Road, where I ended up after my traverse of Hakusan, is a toll road that doesn’t allow pedestrian traffic.
+Lacking food and proper equipment, there was no way I could traverse the mountain again to look for another route into Gifu Prefecture, where I was headed.
+After the road was closed for the night, I was driven across it by the highway patrol, then picked up my journey on the Gifu side of the pass.↩︎